Toyman: Winslow Schott

-The Toyman's history was later revised in Action Comics #865, by Geoff Johns and Jesus Merino.
-Winslow Schott tells Jimmy Olsen that he was a toymaker who lived with his wife Mary.
-When a businessman offered to buy his shop to expand the number of children his toys can reach, he refused.
+Toyman's history was later revised in Action Comics #865, by Geoff Johns and Jesus Merino.
+Winslow Schott tells Jimmy Olsen that he was a toymaker who lived with his wife, Mary.
+When a businessman offered to buy his shop to expand the number of children that his toys can reach, he refused.
 When Mary was killed in a car accident a few weeks later, Schott agreed to the purchase.
 However, the businessman lied and gave his technologically advanced toy plans to arms manufacturers.
 Schott proceeded to bomb the business with an explosive teddy bear.
 A twist at the end of the story reveals that Mary was just one of his first robotic creations.

 Following his first confrontation with Superman, Schott met the Prankster for the first time.
 The Prankster is a cruel, callous man who commits crimes "because it's fun".
 He repeatedly asked Schott to "team up", but Schott refused.

-Schott reveals to Jimmy that the Toyman who killed Adam Grant was a robot created by Schott to replace him in the event that he was ever incarcerated and that a glitch in the robot's programming resulted in it developing a personality (and later a hatred of children), and that Schott's repeated attempts to contact the robot resulted in it suffering from delusions of "Mother".
-This was confirmed in Superman Secret Files 2009, although Jimmy initially expressed doubt that Schott was telling the truth.
+Schott reveals to Jimmy that Toyman who killed Adam Grant was a robot created by Schott to replace him in the event that he was ever incarcerated and that a glitch in the robot's programming resulted in it developing a personality (and later a hatred of children), and that Schott's repeated attempts to contact the robot resulted in it suffering from delusions of "Mother".
+This was confirmed in Superman Secret Files and Origins 2009, although Jimmy initially expressed doubt that Schott was telling the truth.

 In the 1997 Speed Force Special, the Max Mercury story Child's Play, set in 19th century New York City, featured the Schott Toy Company run by Archimedes Schott, a crooked businessman who resembles Winslow.
 Any relationship between them is unknown.

-In 2011, "The New 52" rebooted the DC Comics universe.
-In the Supergirl series while in Arkham Asylum, the Toyman is visited by Cat Grant (whose son Adam was murdered) and Supergirl.
+In the Supergirl series while in Arkham Asylum, Toyman is visited by Cat Grant (whose son Adam was murdered by him) and Supergirl.
 Cat interrogates him about children who have been kidnapped with dolls left behind.
-The Toyman claims he is innocent and the robotic dolls attack him.
+Toyman claims that he is innocent and the robotic dolls attack him.
 Supergirl saves him and gets him to medical care.
-When Cat return home, she is confronted by a villain called the Dollmaker.
-He identifies himself as Anton Schott implying that he is somehow related to the Toyman.
-The Dollmaker eventually reveals himself to be the abandoned son of Winslow, who has been kidnapping children and using macabre experiments to turn them into slaves.
+When Cat returns home, she is confronted by a villain called the Dollmaker.
+He identifies himself as Anton Schott, implying that he is related to Toyman.
+The Dollmaker reveals himself to be the abandoned son of Winslow, who has been kidnapping and enslaving children.
 He tells Cat that he wants her to become his new mother, and that he wishes to serve as a replacement for her murdered son, but Cat violently rejects him.
 With her gag temporarily removed, Cat is able to call Supergirl for help, and the two are able to defeat the Dollmaker and free the children he had enslaved.